 Why do you think it’s so important to involve people with lived expertise into this work?

-We can’t build a system to service persons that are experiencing homelessness if you don’t understand how the experience is for them, where the gaps exist, and work collaboratively to create solutions that render better outcomes.
+We can’t build a system to service persons who are experiencing homelessness if you don’t understand how the experience is for them, where the gaps exist, and work collaboratively to create solutions that render better outcomes.
 It’s like major corporations working alongside their customers to find out what their experience is and being responsive to their needs.

 There’s a stigma to experiencing homelessness.
 Even now, in various spaces, people will underestimate our partners with lived expertise of homelessness; dismissing their abilities and skills, or assuming that they need significant education or hand-holding.
 This couldn’t be further from the truth.
 Our partners have their own organizations.
-They educate on equity, and they are human rights advocates, cultural brokers, mediators, trauma-informed care educators, AOD (Alcohol and Other Drug) counselors, outreach workers.
-They have other work and life experience.
-Like any of our colleagues, they have significant skills and strengths that add so much and are integral to the work,
+They educate on fair access

 Every community is different: You can’t take the blueprint in our community for meaningful lived experience engagement necessarily and apply it to your community.
 While there are core values that apply to honoring and working with persons with lived experience, each community will ultimately accomplish this in different ways.
 This work is relational and not transactional.
 We move at the speed of trust and relationship.
 I know consultant agencies that exist where you can contract with a person with lived expertise for project feedback, specific interventions, etc. That process will give you some lived experience perspective but may not highlight and bring forward the voices and concerns of those experiencing homelessness in your community.
 Ultimately building relationships with and working alongside persons who have experienced homelessness within your own community helps to shift the culture within your organization, your CoC, your provider space and even local government efforts.
 This engagement highlights the needs of your community and the gaps in services that need to be addressed, and creates a collaborative space in which to be responsive to those elevations.